Logo S4

 The Breathe action serves as a moment of respite and recovery; a model can choose to pause, focus, and regain their composure.

 Choosing the Breathe action means the model does not move; they stand their ground, drawing deep, steadying breaths.
-They roll their Vitality die, the result reflecting their ability to calm their nerves and shake off the fog of adrenaline.
-The number rolled is the amount of Adrenaline points they manage to shed and/or the Health Points they recuperate, helping them stave off being overwhelmed by the heat of battle.
+They roll their Vitality die, the result reflecting their ability to calm their nerves and shake off the strain of combat.
+The number rolled is the amount of Strain points they manage to shed and/or the Health Points they recuperate, helping them stave off being overwhelmed by the heat of battle.
 In addition, they can crawl away 3".

 Surrounded by the remnants of a shattered wall, your soldier takes a moment to Breathe.
 The din of battle fades as they focus on their breathing, rolling their Vitality die.
 The result is a four, a welcome relief that drains away the creeping edge of panic, restoring clarity and resolve.